 No, but this training is strongly recommended.
-This training will help providers understand the Support at Home program prior to the changes taking effect from 1 July 2025.
+This training will help providers understand the Support at Home program prior to the changes taking effect when Support at Home commences.
+What Support at Home training is available to providers?

 How long will it take to complete this training?